getreu/tp-note/docs/source/tp-note--manpage.md

 ---
 ```

-In the same way, how it is possible to pin the sort-tag of the note from within
+In the same way, how it is possible to pin the sort tag of the note from within
 the note's metadata, you can also change the file extension by adding the
 optional '`file_ext`' variable into the note's front matter: